Modelling of Novel Heat Pipe Design using ANSYS Fluent

 Temperature field matched benchmark thermal data despite simplified phase boundaries.

-- Minor deviation near liquid-vapor interface
+• Minor deviation near the liquid–vapor interface due to mesh/time-step sensitivity.

 Conclusion